Kung Fu Tea Ware and Kung Fu Tea Leaves

 Kung Fu Tea Ware and Kung Fu Tea Leaves-1

-One cannot drink tea without tea ware, which refers to the specialized utensils used for and drinking tea leaves, including pots, bowls, cups, trays, and saucers.
+One cannot drink tea without tea ware, which refers to the specialized utensils used for brewing and drinking tea leaves, including pots, bowls, cups, trays, and saucers.
 The ancient Chinese were very particular about the artistry of their tea ware, which is another significant aspect of their tea-drinking culture.
 A set of exquisite tea ware paired with a fine tea that excels in color, fragrance, and taste can truly complement each other.
-As the custom of drinking tea grew in popularity and evolved over time, the variety of tea ware increased and the quality became more refined.
+As the custom of grew in popularity and evolved over time, the variety of tea ware increased and the quality became more refined.
 At least ten types of tea ware are required for drinking Kung Fu tea.
 They are:

 First: Tea Pot